yunusyildiz-ch/earn-internship-game/README.md

 ### 3. Start the Game

-- Inside the repository, you’ll find a folder called `earn-internship`.
+- Inside the repository, you’ll find a folder called `internship_game`.
 - Begin your journey by entering this folder:

 ```bash